Canarian Arts & Culture

 If you want to find out if any matches are due to be held locally, ask at the nearest tourist office or check out www.fedluchacanaria.com/federacioncanaria.

-Nowadays the Canary Islands, for so long a region of net emigration, admit more people than they export.
-Workers in the hotel, restaurant and construction industries, and migrants from northern Europe seeking a place in the near-perpetual sun, all bolster the islands’ population figures.
-With more than half a million tourist beds in hotels, apartments and houses across the islands, there is a steady influx of tourists from across the world, mainly Europe, some of whom also decide to stay and make a life here.
+The Canary Islands today, for so long a region of net emigration, admit more people than they export.
+Workers in the hotel, restaurant and construction industries, and migrants from Northern Europe seeking a place in the near-perpetual sun, all bolster the islands’ population figures.
+With more than half a million tourist beds in hotels, apartments and houses across the islands, there is a steady influx of visitors from across the world, mainly Europe, some of whom decide to stay and make a life here.

 A newer phenomenon are the immigrants from the Americas, many of them family members of Canarians who emigrated to Venezuela or other South American countries and are now returning to the islands of their ancestors.